KevKibe/Credit-Card-Users-Churn-Prediction/README.md

 # Problem Description
 A credit card company wants to find out why some of their customers end up opting out of their service.
-The dataset provided has customer data and whether
+This can be solved by fitting a model that best categorized a customer as an existing customer or not and then plotting the feature importances to see what factors drive attrition.
+The [solution notebook](

 # Data Description
+The dataset provided has customer data and whether they are existing customers or they opted out(attrited customer).

 # Findings
 **Feature Importances**